CopernicaMarketingSoftware/Documentation/Mailerq/4.2/sending-bounces.md

 If you set the "rabbitmq-dsn" setting to an empty string (which is the default), no Delivery Status Notifications are sent by MailerQ.
-But MailerQ does forward the DSN settings to the receiving MTA, so you could still receive DSN's from MTA's further up the chain.
+But MailerQ does forward the DSN settings to the receiving MTA, so you could still receive DSNs from MTAs further up the chain.